dougwithseismic/cursor-tools/docs/articles/cursor-notepads-deep-dive.md

 ### 2. Safety Considerations

+To ensure reliability, I implemented:

 - Automatic database backups
 - File permission handling
 - Cursor process detection

 ### 3. User Interface

+Here's an example of how you can create a new notepad:

 ```typescript
 // Example: Creating a new notepad